-My name is Sebastian Boatca, a photographer based in Brussels, Belgium, editor at FUJI X PASSION – Inspirational Photography Magazine and vice-president of VIEWFINDERS – The Photography Club of Brussels and I embrace life through my experiences as a man, husband, father, traveler and photographer.
+My name is Sebastian Boatca, a photographer based in Brussels, Belgium, editor at FUJI X PASSION – Inspirational Photography Magazine and former vice-president of VIEWFINDERS – The Photography Club of Brussels and I embrace life through my experiences as a man, husband, father, traveller and photographer.
 The artistic expression is one of the ways we can blend into nature strings and communicate with the people around the world.

 The way as I see the world is touched by both my life experience and my personality.
 All those glimpses of reality are filtered by what I call “a soul filter”.
 The result is a product of my own Self in a unique way, as I see time and space.

 Photography is a way to express visions and feelings, worlds that emerge from melting the moment with some photographic tools, a way to connect people with different views of the same universe.
 A camera is a tool which captures a fragment of space in a moment frozen in time.
 The way each photo looks is a result of a unique inspiration, a set of factors that will never repeat again.

 It is said that the best camera is the one you have on you.
 So true.
 More important than the camera itself is how you use it.
 The photograph is made by you – the camera is just a tool which works for your vision.

 I have switched, some good years ago from a DSLR system to a mirrorless system.
 There are several advantages, but one major good point is that a mirrorless camera is lighter, smaller and the photographing experience is more pleasant.
 You can take it with you more often, if not every day, while a DSLR can be intimidating with its size and weight.
 Lately, I enjoy film photography with a rangefinder camera.
 The experience is blissful!